Gelfand-Kirillov conjecture as a first-order formula: Introduction

-The Conjecture was shown to be true for $\mathfrak{gl}_n$ and $\mathfrak{sl}_n$, as well for nilpotent Lie algebras in \cite{Gelfand}.
-This later fact was generalized for solvable Lie algebras in \cite{McConnell}, \cite{Joseph}, \cite{Borho}; other cases considered in \cite{Nghiem} \cite{AOV2}, \cite{Ooms}; and certain modifications of it considered in \cite{Gelfand2} and \cite{Conze}.
-The Conjecture was very influential in the development of Lie theory and, recently, quantum group theory (cf. \cite[Problem 3]{Dixmier}; \cite[I.2.11, II.10.4]{Brown}); it also became a paradigmatic example on the study of skew field of fractions of many Ore domains (cf. \cite{Etingof}, \cite{AD1}, \cite{Proceedings}, \cite{ADnew}).
+The Conjecture was shown to be true for $\mathfrak{gl}_n$ and $\mathfrak{sl}_n$, as well for nilpotent Lie algebras, in \cite{Gelfand}.
+This later fact was generalized for solvable Lie algebras in \cite{McConnell}, \cite{Joseph}, \cite{Borho}.
+Other cases considered in \cite{Nghiem} \cite{AOV2}, \cite{Ooms}; and certain modifications of it considered in \cite{Gelfand2} and \cite{Conze}.
+The Conjecture was very influential in the development of Lie theory (cf. \cite[Problem 3]{Dixmier}) and, recently, a $q$-analogue of the Conjecture is studied in quantum group theory (\cite[I.2.11, II.10.4]{Brown}).
+It also became a paradigmatic example on the study of skew field of fractions of many Ore domains (cf. \cite{Etingof}, \cite{AD1}, \cite{ADnew}).
 However, it was eventually shown that the Conjecture is false in general (\cite{AOV}).
 Regarding simple Lie algebras, it was known to be true in the seminal work of Gelfand and Kirillov for type $A$ simple Lie algebras.
-This question was revisited by Premet in \cite{Premet}, where using reduction module prime techniques, he showed the Conjecture to be false for types $B, D, F, G$.
+This question was revisited by Premet in \cite{Premet}, where using reduction module prime techniques, he showed the Conjecture to be false for types $B, D, E, F$.
 About the types $C, G$, nothing is known at this moment.

-An influential work in this line of inquiry is a noncommutative analogue of Noether's problem, considered by Jacques Alev and François Dumas in \cite{Alev0} and systematically studied in \cite{AD1}, under the name \emph{Noncommutative Noether's Problem}.
-The question is as follows:

-\begin{problem} \emph{(Noncommutative Noether's Problem)}: Let $\k$ be a field of zero characteristic, and $G$ a finite group acting linearly on the Weyl algebra $A_n(\k)$.
-When we have $\D_n(\k)^G \cong \D_n(\k)$? \end{problem}